Nourhene-Azaiez/Real-time-Predictive-maintenance-system/README.md

     commands in order and respectively in the elasticsearch and kibana folders.
 - Open the localhost on port 5601 and go to the following path: http://localhost:5601/app/management/kibana/objects
-- Import the export.ndjson file to kibana and open the dashboard named "system de maintenance industriel"
+- Import the export.ndjson file to kibana and open the dashboard named "system de maintenance industriel" You can now visuaize the data in real time.
+Pictures of the dashboard in the next sectio.